CODE OF CONDUCT TOWARDS CONSUMERS

 For the purpose s of this Code:

-(1) Direct selling means any selling method which is based on the explanation or demonstration of products to a consumer by a salesperson, hereinafter called direct seller, away from business premises.
+(1) Direct selling means any marketing or selling method which is based on the personal contact between a salesperson, hereinafter called ‘direct seller’ and a consumer and which is carried out through personal or individual explanation or demonstration, physically or digitally, of products, away from business premises.

 (2) Consumer means any natural person who buys products for purposes which can be regarded as outside his trade, business or profession.